 If you would like to purchase a full fare ticket for an item that you think is too fragile to be handled as checked baggage, you will need to refer to the airline office.

 Please note that oversized baggage requests will be accepted and considered no later than 48 hours prior to departure.

-If you’ve discovered at the airport that your baggage is damaged, you need to report damaged baggage to the airport Baggage Service Officer immediately after the flight.
+If you find out that your baggage is damaged, you need to report your damaged baggage to the airport Baggage Service Officer immediately after the flight.

 Please note that you will need to report the weight of your checked baggage (see your luggage slip) and the weight of your baggage received upon arrival.
 The weight difference is to be claimed for compensation.